Title: Economic Costs of Dysphagia Among Hospitalized Patients

 Does the hip fracture cause dysphagia?

-Well, let’s not jump too fast with that conclusion either..🤨 Especially because this all still needs to be studied further and currently is only qualified for “Level 3b” evidence and further studies definitely still need to investigate more, if there are any takers:😉
+Well, let’s not jump too fast with that conclusion either..🤨 Especially because this all still needs to be studied further and currently is only qualified for “Level 3b” evidence, and further studies definitely still need to investigate more, if there are any takers:😉

 “An intervention study is required to evaluate this approach in the public hospital setting and provide long-term policy guidance.” p.6

-But given what we know with age, with comorbidities, and especially with muscle atrophy, deconditioning, medication interactions, and sometimes hospital delirium, you can also bet any one of these can send someone’s swallowing ability in a snowball spiral:
+But given what we know with age, with comorbidities, and especially with muscle atrophy, deconditioning, medication interactions, and sometimes hospital delirium, you can also bet any one of these can send someone’s swallowing ability in a downward spiral:

 “If a major event occurs, such as a traumatic hip fracture, the preexisting swallow impairment may be exacerbated by deconditioning, need to remain nothing per mouth pending surgery, anesthetic instrumentation, difficulties with mealtime positioning, acute changes in cognition, and additional medications given during hospital stays.” p.4

-With this specific elderly population we can hypothesize that there may be some underlying dysphagia or presbyphagia concerns, on top of the acute diagnosis like hip fracture:
+Because younger patients aren’t typically the ones being scheduled for these types of surgeries, with this specific elderly population we can hypothesize that there may be some underlying dysphagia or presbyphagia concerns, on top of the acute diagnosis like hip fracture:

 “Although some individuals may experience a precipitous deterioration in health during admission and thus only begin to experience swallow decline once in the hospital, it is more likely that most of the case cohort (HF+D) presented some swallow deficit at admission.” p.5